Stratoscale/skipper/README.md

 ```

 ### Push
-Once you've built the images of you your repositories as described above.
+Once you've built the images of your repositories as described above.
 You can publish them by pushing them to the registry.
 To push the `production` image, run:
 ```bash
 skipper --registry some-registry push production